meanbee/magecert/catalog.md

 - Bundle
 	- The third composite product type , a bundle relates simple products together to purchase as a single item.
 - Virtual
-	- No physical item required for delivery.
+	- No physical item required for delivery, e.g. services
 - Downloadable
 	- A digital rather than physical product.

-Most product types are implemmented as part of the `Mage_Catalog` module, apart from `Mage_Bundle` and `Mage_Downloadable`.
+Most product types are implemented as part of the `Mage_Catalog` module, apart from `Mage_Bundle` and `Mage_Downloadable`.

 ### Custom Product Type